BlinkID/blinkid-android/README.md

 	For more information about defining recognition settings and obtaining scan results see [Recognition settings and results](#recognitionSettingsAndResults).

 # <a name="advancedIntegration"></a> Advanced _BlinkID_ integration instructions
 This section will cover more advanced details in _BlinkID_ integration.
 First part will discuss the methods for checking whether _BlinkID_ is supported on current device.
-Second part will cover the possible customization of builtin `ScanId` activity, third part will describe how to embed `RecognizerView` into your activity and fourth part will describe how to use direct API to recognize directly android bitmaps without the need of camera.
+Second part will cover the possible customization of builtin `ScanCard` activity, third part will describe how to embed `RecognizerView` into your activity and fourth part will describe how to use direct API to recognize directly android bitmaps without the need of camera.

 ## <a name="supportCheck"></a> Checking if _BlinkID_ is supported